-Given the passage of the Constitution Amendment Bill for Goods and Services Tax (GST) in the Parliament (Rajya Sabha on 3 August 2016 and Lok Sabha on 8 August 2016), the Government of India seems committed to replace all the indirect taxes levied on goods and services by the Centre and States and implement GST by April 2017.
-As a next step, the Bill will need to be ratified by more than 50 perecnt state legislatures, before being put for the President’s assent.
+The Constitution Amendment Bill for Goods and Services Tax (GST) has been approved by The President of India post its passage in the Parliament (Rajya Sabha on 3 August 2016 and Lok Sabha on 8 August 2016) and ratification by more than 50 percent of state legislatures.
+The Government of India is committed to replace all the indirect taxes levied on goods and services by the Centre and States and implement GST by April 2017.

 With GST, it is anticipated that the tax base will be comprehensive, as virtually all goods and services will be taxable, with minimum exemptions.

-GST the game changer: GST will be a game changing reform for Indian economy by developing a common Indian market and reducing the cascading effect of tax on the cost of goods and services.
-It will impact the Tax Structure, Tax Incidence, Tax Computation, Tax Payment, Compliance, Credit Utilization and Reporting leading to a complete overhaul of the current indirect tax system.
+GST will be a game changing reform for the Indian economy by creating a common Indian market and reducing the cascading effect of tax on the cost of goods and services.
+It will impact the tax structure, tax incidence, tax computation, tax payment, compliance, credit utilization and reporting, leading to a complete overhaul of the current indirect tax system.

 GST would bring in significant change in doing business in India.
 Advocacy for best practices, gearing up for changes in processes, training teams and developing IT systems for being GST compliant are the key areas to be assessed.

 The Government is committed to introduce GST by April 2017.
 Tax payers need to be GST compliant to be able to test system changes in time.
 Depending on the operating geographies, size and sector, the changes would be substantial and may require proactive planning with a time-bound action plan.

 In order to prepare for the implementation of GST, companies need to understand GST policy development and its implications for scenario planning and transition roadmap preparation.

 - Rate of tax

 - Time and place of supply

 - Costing, pricing and working capital